 How to Share Data When an Airtable Integration Does Not Exist

 Occasionally, users may run into a software package that simply cannot integrate with Airtable or that may require extensive coding work to create the integration.
-There is a potential solution for this situation.

-Because Airtable is a spreadsheet at its heart, users have the ability to push data from Airtable to the other software package using a CSV (comma-separated value) file import.
+But because Airtable is a spreadsheet at its heart, users have the ability to push data from Airtable to the other software package using a CSV (comma-separated value) file import.

 CSV is a commonly used option for saving data in a plain text format.
 By stripping coding out of the data in the CSV file, the other software package should be able to easily read and pull in the data from Airtable.